zhaozh10/McGIP/README.md

 ## Introduction

-In this paper, we introduce a plug-and-play module called McGIP.
+In this paper, we introduce a plug-and-play module to rectify the issue of false-negative in medical contrasitve learning.
 This module efficiently constructs positive sample pairs for contrastive learning in medical image analysis based on Gaze similarity.

-- We provide the code for integrating McGIP into the contrastive learning framework, available at [here](code/Contrastive+McGIP).
+- We provide the core code for integrating gaze data into the contrastive learning framework, available at [here](core-code/Contrastive+McGIP) and [here](core-code/Contrastive+GzPT).
-- Furthermore, we offer code to evaluate different schemes for comparing gaze similarity in medical images, available at [here](code/GazeSimilarityEval/).
+- Furthermore, we offer code to evaluate different schemes for comparing gaze similarity in medical images, available at [here](core-code/GazeSimilarityEval/).

 This integration enhances the performance of contrastive learning, leading to improved results.